slipmatio/devdocs/architecture/requirements/events.md

 - V2 event fat models have become seriously obese.
 (The DJ-related app models.py is over 1600 lines long, user-related one is nearly 900 lines.)
 These need to be splitted into multiple packages and especially the main event model needs to be completely refactored to make it more lean.
 - The warmup phase could be made optional.
 Many DJs don't have the need for a warmup phase so we might as well get rid of it for them.
+- Instead of throwing live listeners to the street when ending each event should have a 30 min cooldown afte the set has ended.
+- For typical events we should have states of: scheduled, in warmup, live, cooldown, archived.

 ## User Stories